cryotools/cosipy/README.md

 Please branch or fork your version, do not change the master.

-You are allowed to use and modify this code in a noncommercial manner and by appropriately citing the above-mentioned developers.
+You are allowed to use and modify this code in a noncommercial manner and by appropriately citing the  developers mentioned above.